 How does an ERISA appeal differ from a new claim submission?

 An ERISA appeal is not just a resubmission of the same claim.
-It is a legal challenge that must specifically address the reasons for denial and provide additional evidence in support of the clam.
+It is a legal challenge that must specifically address the reasons for denial and provide additional evidence in support of the claim.
 If the denial was based on a policy interpretation, the appeal must counter it with legal arguments.
 Importantly, the appeal is often the final opportunity to introduce new evidence.
 If the case later goes to court, the judge typically only considers what was submitted during the appeal.

 Does my employer control my ERISA benefits, or does the insurance company?